nfagerlund/camping_food/lunch.md

 - spice packet of nutritional yeast
 - 2 oz fritos

+Prep: cold soak beans and rice with enough water to cover plus 1/4".

 # MAGGI NOODLES

 [🔝 Back to contents](#contents)

 Lunch: Pack two of the below, for first and second lunch

 - 1.5 packets Maggi noodles
 - 1.5 spice packets
 - ~4T (~45g) chopped cashews